SWatari129/IP-1/README.md

 ## Setup/Installation Requirements

 * Clone from git.
+* Open <a href="https://github.com/SWatari129/IP-1" title="Github">
-* Open index.html in our browser to view the project.
+indext.html</a> in our browser to view the project.

 ## Known Bugs